croquet/wordpress-webshowcase-plugin/readme.txt

 == Settings ==

+There are some settings in the sidebar of the block editor.
+Click on the gear icon to bring the sidebar up.

 = Croquet API Key =

 The key is used to access the Croquet Reflector network.

-= Showcase name =

-A name that identifies the Web Showcase instance.
-Set a unique name for an instance if you would like to have multiple instances of Showcases that uses the same API Key.
+You can generate an API Key, which is a string looks like 15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample on https://croquet.io/keys.

+These API keys are public and **not secret**.
+Usage of the API key can be restricted to a set of URLs.

 = Create a unique session per visit =

 When true, a visitor goes into a new Showcase session when they open the WordPress page.
 When false, they go into the same session.
 You can still share the session by clicking on the three bar menu within the Shwocase instance and scan the QR code or share the internal link.

+= Minimum Height =
+It specifies the height of the 3D scene on the page.
+The block's height also changes to give the sense of how tall the resulting 3D scene will be.

 = Voice Chat =